It’s easy to fall into the habit of over-consuming, especially after this month of nonstop sales.

 They are a testament to buying better neutrals and focusing on quality over quantity.

-For this equation, I put it at 48, averaging four times a week for the summer.
+For this equation, I put it at 48 wears, averaging four times a week for the summer.

-My cost per wear for the summer is $3.22.
+My cost per wear for one summer is $3.22.

-If I wear them with the same frequency next summer, my cost per wear will be pennies.
+Even if I wear them half that amount next summer, my cost per wear will be pennies.

 Year-Round Better Basics

-For example, pre-Covid, when I was traveling for work every month, I bought a pair of black Theory pants in a seasonless fabric and timeless cut.
+For example, pre-Covid, I was traveling for work monthly all around the country for work, I bought a pair of black Theory pants in a seasonless fabric and timeless cut.

-I wore them as separate trousers, and paired with a matching blazer to make a suite, and I always wore them.
+I wore them as separate trousers, and paired with their matching blazer to make a suit.
+So they were in constant rotation.

 That gives us a cost per wear of $2.30.